altaweelala/RGM-Mobility-Model-for-FANETs/README.md

 2. Place the provided `CMakeLists.txt` file in: /ns3/src/mobility/

-Ensure that it includes the `build_lib` command listing the source and header files of the model.
+The provided `CMakeLists.txt` ensures that the `build_lib` command listing the source and header files of the model.

 3. Reconfigure ns-3: